stephanmajor12/SeleniumProjectNEW/src/test/java/com/cybertek/tests/day09_explict_wait_methods_singleton_driver/ReadMe.md

 This is good time to use our explicit wait knowledge we learned earlier.

-So instead of waiting for `NoSuchElementException` , we can use `WebDriverWait` as below.
+Our objective is :

-Now instead of waiting for 10 seconds, we only wait for maximum 2 seconds.
+instead of waiting for 10 seconds when element not found, we want to only wait for maximum 2 seconds with explicit wait.
 And instead of catching `NoSuchElementException` now we can catch `TimeoutException`.

 ```java
 WebDriverWait wait = new WebDriverWait(driverParam,2);
 wait.until(ExpectedConditions.visibilityOfElementLocated(By.xpath("//h2[normalize-space(.)='List of All Orders']"))) ;
 ```

+> `normalize-space` is a xpath function for trimming text. `normalize-space(.)` or `normalize-space( text() )` means trim the inner text of the element then check for equality.
+> We used this method because there was space before and after text List of All Orders

 Here is the full method to demonstrate the change.